dconnet/AgilityBook/AgilityBook/Readme.txt

 -[win]- src/msw/stdpaths.cpp
   - GetAppDir (ln 254): Delete the __WXDEBUG__ section.
 This strips the 'debug' directory from the appdir, which causes problems.
+-[win]- src/msw/ole/automtn.cpp:
+  - Line 716: Move to after date.Set call.
+  [This probably applies to all prior versions of wx, just found in 2.8.11]

 === Changes to 2.8.10:
 -[all]- in include/wx/msw/setup.h, enable everything to compile, plus: